Marinette micropolitan area

-The Marinette Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties - one in Wisconsin and one in Michigan - anchored by the city of Marinette, Wisconsin.
+The Marinette Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties - Marinette County in Wisconsin and Menominee County in Michigan - anchored by the city of Marinette, Wisconsin.
 As of the 2000 census, the μSA had a population of 68,710 (though a July 1, 2009 estimate placed the population at 65,937).